mcelrjo/AgInformatics/lectureTopics/pandas.md

 For the first part of this project, come to an understanding of how the data is organized and arranged.
 Create a figure of five different countries in a line graph that includes: legend, x label, y label, and title.
 Save this image as a jpg with your last name as part of the name.

+Email me this figure as a jpg, tiff, or other image file.

 ##### Part 2:  Create a function

 Create a usable function that a user can enter a country name and it will create a figure of population change for that country.
 Adapt the function that allows a user to enter up to five country names.
 Think about how you are going to resolve typos, misspelling, or capitalization.
 Save this function with your last name as part of the name and drop it in the shared box folder.

+Email me the function as a stand alone Python script that I can run on my computer.

 ### Special Project #2